lawofthedmz/lawofthedmz/README.md

 # 👋 Hello, I'm [Murphy Glawe](https://www.murphyglawe.com)!
 ## A little bit about me
 I am a Cyber Security "Engineer" passionate about all things in the field of technology and cybersecurity.
-I love learning new things and putting myslef in places to try something new!
+I love learning new things and putting myself in places to try something new!

 # 👬 Let's Collaborate
-Please feel free to reach out to me via my [LinkedIn](https://linkedin.com/in/murphy-glawe/) or email me at [murphg04@gmail.com](mailto:murphg04@gmail.com) so we can collarborate on a project or just chat!
+Please feel free to reach out to me via my [LinkedIn](https://linkedin.com/in/murphy-glawe/) or email me at [murphg04@gmail.com](mailto:murphg04@gmail.com) so we can collaborate on a project or just chat!

 # 📊 GitHub Stats